 Still, it’s not the only game in town.
 You’d do well to choose a different folding bike if saving money is more important than minimal size or maximal ride quality.

 Finally, consider a kick scooter if compactness is critical but your trips are under 1-2 miles.
 They’re not as smooth, capable, or rain-friendly, but they’re cheap and ultra-convenient for quicker trips.
-(Some electric scooters may work, but most of the decent ones are too large to carry easily, especially on transit.)
+(Electric scooters are also reasonable alternatives, but most of the decent ones are too large to carry easily, especially on transit.)

 Why are Bromptons so expensive?